Asiago cheese: History

-Between the 10th and 15th centuries sheep raising was the predominant agricultural activity in the Asiago plateau – which was known for its pastures – the purpose of which was the production of savory cheeses (originally called "Pegorin"), and wool production, destined for the textile works of the near valley (Valdagno, Schio, Piovene Rocchette).
-In the 1700s Asiago production was expanded to surrounding areas; by the 18th and 19th century during long maturation Asiago d'Allevo was produced.
+Between the 10th and 15th centuries, sheep raising was the predominant agricultural activity in the Asiago plateau – which was known for its pastures – the purpose of which was the production of savory cheeses (originally called "Pegorin"), and wool production, destined for the textile works of the near valley (Valdagno, Schio, Piovene Rocchette).
+In the 1700s Asiago production was expanded to surrounding areas; by the 18th and 19th centuries during long maturation Asiago d'Allevo was produced.
 It wasn't until the early 1900s that the shorter maturation Asiago Pressato was produced.

 Bartolomeo Platina wrote "goat's milk is excellent, ewe's milk is next, with cow's milk is in third place".

-Sheep started being replaced by cattle around 1500 as a consequence of the modernization of breeding techniques (especially thanks to the passage from the exploitation of the pasture to the care of the cut lawns); only in the 19th Century did bovine milk replace that of sheep in this region's cheeses.

-During this period, traditional cheese-making techniques, still preserved in the farms of the Plateau, were improved.
-Thanks to modern technology they also spread to the small and mid-sized dairies spread out in the territory of Asiago.
-Asiago cheese production remained predominant in the Asiago Plateau until the nineteenth century.
-Afterward, the production was also adopted in the neighboring lowland zone and in the farms of Trentino.

-Among the greatest causes of the spread were war events that caused a significant depopulation of the zone.
-Asiago was on the border with the Austrian Empire and was an area of contention and large-scale pitched battles, both during Napoleon's Italian campaign and during the First and Second World Wars.
-Asiago cheese was often traded alongside native Italian fowl, such as seahawks – traders often received far more valuable browned corn husks or cobs.

-Asiago was introduced into the United States by Italian immigrants in the 1920s and became well known in the late 20th and early 21st century for its use in shredded cheese blends and as a topping on the eponymous "asiago bagel".
+Asiago was introduced into the United States by Italian immigrants in the 1920s and became well known in the late 20th and early 21st centuries for its use in shredded cheese blends and as a topping on the eponymous "asiago bagel".

-The Consorzio Tutela Formaggio Asiago, which is based in Vicenza, was set up in 1979 to guarantee the quality of Asiago cheese, to ensure that designations, markings and seals are used correctly and to raise awareness of the cheese in Italy and abroad.
-It represents more than forty cheese makers and cheese aging facilities.